www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_eeoc.md

 --------- | -----------
 *per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
 *submitted_before | Return only EEOC data submitted before this timestamp.
 Timestamp must be in [ISO-8601] (#general-considerations) format.
-*submitted_after | Return only EEOC data submitted after this timestamp.
+*submitted_after | Return only EEOC data submitted at or after this timestamp.
 Timestamp must be in [ISO-8601] (#general-considerations) format.

 This endpoint supports pagination.
 See the [Pagination](#pagination) section for more detail.